asimondev/asimondev.github.io/content/blog/remote_clone_non_cdb.md

 /
 ```

-The created PDB will be in MOUNT status.
+The created PDB will be in MOUNT status: `show pdbs`

 Check PDB_PLUG_IN_VIOLATIONS: